 No individuals are named due to safety reasons.

-Please help us provide hope to a vulnerable child and their family in Syria.
+Please help us provide hope to a vulnerable child and their family all around the world.